gitterHQ/readme-badger/README.md

 * [asciidoc, adoc, asc](http://asciidoc.org/)
 * [pod](http://search.cpan.org/dist/perl/pod/perlpod.pod)

-It will also failover to inserting the `altText` at the bottom of the README for any format that doesnt have image link support (creole, txt).
+It will also failover to inserting the `altText` at the bottom of the README for any format that doesnt have image link support (creole, txt or anything else).

 Building Locally
 ----------------